BackSlasher/blog.backslasher.net/content/resizing-aws-root-centos-hvm.md

 ### The Problem
 After launching an instance, I always extend the root volume, which starts at a measly 8GB.
 Linux runs fine on 8GB, but our devs depend on some maneuvering space.
 The EBS volume itself is extended when launching the instance.
 However, one must also extend the partitions/filesystems inside the volume.
-**Our previous image** contained a root EBS that contained the filesystem directly, like this:
+**Our previous image** provided a root EBS that contained the filesystem directly, like this:
 ```text
 $ lsblk
 NAME    MAJ:MIN RM  SIZE RO TYPE  MOUNTPOINT